 History

-Dean Jean-Louis Chanal, convinced of the great value of the IUP (University Institute for Professional Training) programs newly created by the Ministry of National Education, established the Montpellier IUP in “Health Engineering” at the Faculty of Pharmacy.
+Dean Jean-Louis Chanal, convinced of the great value of the IUP (Institut Universitaire Professionnalisé) programs newly created by the Ministry of National Education, established the Montpellier IUP in “Health Engineering” at the Faculty of Pharmacy.
 Classes began in September of that same year.
-The IUP offers a three-year program, ranging from a two-year post-secondary diploma to a four-year degree.
-The concept is innovative, and the Montpellier program aims to broaden the scope of training beyond simple pharmacy: the “health” concept must include, in addition to medication and clinical research, environmental health, radiation therapy and radiation protection, polymers of therapeutic interest, and cosmetology.
-From the outset, the program includes long-term internships (6 months) in the third year and secures strong support from the pharmaceutical industry, thanks to the participation of the SNIP (National Union of Pharmaceutical Industries) and major groups such as SANOFI and Pierre Fabre, through the advisory board and teaching staff.
+The IUP offers a three-year program, ranging from the bac+2 to the bac+4 level.
+The concept was innovative, and the Montpellier program aimed to broaden the scope of education beyond the field of pharmacy alone: the concept of “health” was to include, in addition to pharmaceuticals and clinical research, environmental health, radiation therapy and radiation protection, polymers of therapeutic interest, and cosmetology.
+From the outset, the program includes long-term internships (6 months) in the third year and benefits from strong support from the pharmaceutical industry, thanks to the participation of the SNIP (National Union of Pharmaceutical Industries) and major companies such as SANOFI and Pierre Fabre, through the advisory board and teaching activities.

 1997: Establishment of the DRT

 The D.R.T.
-(Diplôme de Recherche Technologique) was a postgraduate degree offered by universities that served as the culmination of the technology track for students wishing to pursue a career in the research and development sector.
-The Faculty of Pharmacy in Montpellier, which pioneered the creation of its IUP “Health Engineering” program in 1991, followed up by establishing the corresponding D.R.T., which serves as its natural extension.
-This DRT, initially maintained under the “LMD” reform, represented an attractive alternative for those who wanted to immediately gain real-world industrial experience (18 months of internship) while pursuing a “bac + 5” degree.
+(Diplôme de Recherche Technologique) was a postgraduate degree offered by universities that marked the culmination of the technology track for students wishing to pursue a career in research and development.
+The Montpellier School of Pharmacy, which pioneered the creation of its IUP “Health Engineering” program in 1991, followed up by establishing the corresponding D.R.T., which serves as its natural extension.
+This DRT, initially maintained under the “LMD” reform, represented an attractive alternative for those who wanted to gain immediate, real-world industrial experience (an 18-month internship) while pursuing a “bac + 5” degree.
 The DRT did not survive the European harmonization of higher education (LMD), and the last graduating class completed the program in September 2009.
-Approximately 100 students earned the DRT, which offered an exceptional employment rate in the profession.
-In its final years, the DRT operated as an apprenticeship program, and students received training in project management and quality management, which currently constitutes 2 TU the core curriculum in the M2 program.
+Approximately 100 students earned the DRT, which offered an exceptional employment rate in the field.
+In its final years, the DRT operated as an apprenticeship program, and students received training in project management and quality management—subjects that currently constitute 2 TU the core curriculum in the M2 program.

 Creation of the DESS programs in “Project Management” and “Data Management” (clinical database management).
-At the suggestion of the Academic Advancement Council—whose industry representatives kept the IUP constantly informed about emerging careers in the healthcare field—these two DESS programs were created, providing a course of study consistent with the IUP and leading to the five-year degree required to secure a management position in the industry.
-When the system transitioned to the LMD, these DESS programs—which had proven their worth time and again—were logically transformed into options within the Master 2 program in “Health Engineering.”
+At the suggestion of the Academic Advisory Board—whose members from the industry regularly kept the IUP informed about emerging careers in the healthcare field—these two DESS programs were created, providing a logical continuation of studies from the IUP and leading to the bac+5 level required to secure a management position in the industry.
+When the program transitioned to the LMD system, these DESS programs—which had proven their worth time and again—were logically transformed into options within the Master 2 program in “Health Engineering.”

-On October 25, 2001, all university officials were in attendance, but the people the students were most eagerly awaiting were, of course, the two distinguished guests from the pharmaceutical industry: Jean-Jacques BERTRAND, President of the National Union of the Pharmaceutical Industry, President of AVENTIS PASTEUR, and Deputy CEO of AVENTIS PHARMA, and Jean-François DEHECQ, Chairman and CEO of SANOFI-SYNTHELABO and President of the European Federation of Pharmaceutical Industries and Associations.
-The 2001 graduating class of the IUP and DESS programs received their diplomas from all the distinguished guests.
-Our colleagues from the Fachhochschule in Giessen had also made the trip to attend the ceremony marking the awarding of dual degrees to German and French students.
+On October 25, 2001, all university officials were in attendance, but the people all the students were most looking forward to seeing were, of course, the two distinguished guests from the pharmaceutical industry: Jean-Jacques BERTRAND, President of the National Union of the Pharmaceutical Industry, President of AVENTIS PASTEUR, and Deputy Chief Executive Officer of AVENTIS PHARMA; and Jean-François DEHECQ, Chairman and Chief Executive Officer of SANOFI-SYNTHELABO and President of the European Federation of Pharmaceutical Industries and Associations.
+The Class of 2001 from the IUP and the DESS programs received their diplomas from all of the distinguished guests.
+Our colleagues from the Fachhochschule in Giessen had also made the trip to attend the dual-degree ceremony for German and French students.

 The DRT can be completed through an apprenticeship.